-Chart 1 NAMA Group Entities
+Chart 1 NAMA Group Entities (as at 30 June 2013)

 Quarterly financial information

 In accordance with Section 55 of the Act, NAMA is required every three months to report to the Minister on its activities and the activities of each NAMA Group Entity, referred to in the Act as the 'quarterly report' or 'the accounts'.
 Section 55 of the Act sets out certain financial and other information to be provided in each quarterly report.